Medicaid Waiver Case Management Organization Changes

 If my CMO was not selected, can I follow my current case manager to a new organization?

 If you like your case manager and the CMO they work for was not selected, talk with them.
 Ask if they are moving to another organization and the name of the organization.
 You can choose that new organization if you wish.
-Remember, this is an opportunity to look at other CMOs and remember you can always switch CMOs at any time for any reason.
+Remember, this is an opportunity to look at other CMOs.
+You can always switch CMOs or case managers at any time for any reason.

 My CMO was selected.
 Can I keep my case manager?